 Coaching or one-on-one is something that the employee must look forward to.
 It has to be about him, not you.
 More importantly, it must be a session of encouragement, not a warning.

 Understand the Root Cause of the Issue

 You see, people want to do their jobs right.
 However, there are some processes and physical limitations at work.
 All these things can make an employee feel suppressed.
-If a person cannot do his job right for some reason, it causes a lack of fulfilment.
+If a person cannot do his job right for some reason, it causes a lack of fulfillment.

 Let us say an employee wants to complete his work, but then he has a dependency on another employee.
 So he has to wait for Employee #2 to complete the task before starting.

 This problem, as you know by now, is procedural.
 At first glance, people may easily blame Employee #2, saying that the delay is coming from his end.

 However, this is not always entirely the case.
 Employee #2 is likely doing the job the best way.
 It’s just that the scheduling is wrong.

 Look at process problems like this, and you will begin to understand that the conflict arises from policies and processes, not the people.
 But, unfortunately, the people are disappointed and vent it out to other team members, so you have conflicts.

 When dealing with conflict in the workplace, you must praise people in public and then discipline them in private.
 Sometimes, you cannot help but have employees who commit violations.